rwxrob/zet/20220219043128/README.md

 * Use Cisco Anyconnect VPN (WSL2 has 4-year old bug open)
 * Can restart host and restart VM without restarting it as well
 * Start multiple VMs and create miniature local clouds (`fluff`)
+* Allow training, use, and creation of `systemctl` commands

 Related: